This article shows how to build up a cash budget using the receipts and payments account.

 Cash flow for month + Bank balance brought forward = Bank balance carried forward

 The closing bank balance (bank balance carried forward) for one month is then entered as the opening bank balance for the following month (bank balance brought forward).

 The cash budget shows that if everything goes according to plan, Jim’s business bank balance will be $3,000 in credit at the end of month 1, but will fall to an overdrawn balance of $2,000 by the end of month 4.

 Therefore, Jim should make suitable financial arrangements if he wishes to follow this budget.
 He should also consider the impact of unforeseen events (e.g., sales may be lower than forecasted and expenses may be higher).

 This type of “what-if?” planning process is referred to as sensitivity analysis.

 Linking Cash Budget With the Budgeted Balance Sheet

 Cash Budget and Master Budget

-Because this document will tie in with the other two main budgets, it will incorporate the profit generated in the budgeted profit and loss account, and the final cash or bank balance as predicted in the cash budget.
+Because this document will tie in with the other two main budgets, it incorporates the profit generated in the budgeted profit and loss account, along with the final cash or bank balance as predicted in the cash budget.